brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 PTP requires more power, and cannot be fitted on very large craft.
 For large craft with PTP, the engine and generators for it take up most of the vessel.
 PTP is mostly found in small executive and charter vessels (as might be used by couriers in a hurry).
 PTP is also four times as expensive.
 This is not so much the future of space travel, more of an alternative present.

 ### Curve Surf Engine
 Rumoured to be invented by a number of rogue Star Sci scientists, the curve surf engine has unofficially been used by the Star Fleet for a few thousands of years.
-Curve Surf is a technology more like Grav than Light Jumping.
+Curve Surf is a technology more like Grav than light jumping.
 Like Grav, it surfs down the gravity supplied by celestial objects, it does this beyond the speed of light.
 Because of the gradual acceleration offered by this surfing, the light jump bubble can be kept open indefinitely.
 A vessel using Curve Surf can also change direction in mid jump.

 As curve surf has a more accurate sensor pack and can change direction, it is less susceptible to time-space faults.
 Also, Curve Surfing can begin from anywhere in System Space.

-The largest difference between Curve Surf and typical Light Jump Engines is that the speed of Curve Surf depends on the pilot.
-In Light Jump Engines, it does not matter what part of space you're flying through, the distance you travel given in one hour has a maximum.
+The largest difference between Curve Surf and typical light jump Engines is that the speed of Curve Surf depends on the pilot.
+In light jump Engines, it does not matter what part of space you're flying through, the distance you travel given in one hour has a maximum.
 Curve Surf depends on the ability of the pilot to intelligent plot routes through space.
 This can be achieved by an AI, but the nuances of space an human flair will always achieve better results.
 Thus, for each ship equipped with Curve Surf, two light jump speed are provided: one if a Pilot Cruiser Skill check is successful and one if it is not.

 > For example, The Gaterunner is equipped with two engines, a Curve Surf (CS) and a Point to Point (PTP).
 You can choose to use either.
 They are listed as: CS: 8,16 / PTP:12.
 Use the PTP and you go 12.
 However, if you use the Curve Surf and pass your Skill check, you can go 16!
 Or if you fail, you only go at 8.